Post-Professional Transitional Program for

 - Arcadia University's Physical Therapy program is ranked in the top 15 in the nation by U.S. News & World Report.

 The profession and practice of physical therapy in the United States is changing rapidly.
 Almost all physical therapist education programs in the United States are currently at the doctoral level, and post-graduate programs, such as fellowships and residencies, are growing rapidly.
-Education in foreign countries differs from that in the United States in terms of degree level, scope, and level of practice.

-Offered completely online, this program gives foreign-educated clinicians easy access to make their level of practice more congruent with physical therapists practicing in the United States.
+Offered completely online, this program gives foreign-educated clinicians easy access to make their level of education and practice more congruent with physical therapists practicing in the United States.
 The program’s goal is to educate clinicians who achieve practice consistent with the American Physical Therapy Association (APTA) Vision 2020 and beyond.
 Graduates will function with a high degree of professionalism and possess the requisite knowledge, skills, and behaviors to practice physical therapy in a truly scientific manner (i.e., using evidence-based practice).

 Graduates will demonstrate the ability to do the following: